arnaudmorisset/shorty/README.md

 # 4. Start the application
 iex -S mix
 ```

-> If you have Docker on your machine, you can start a PostgeSQL instance using `docker-compose up`.

 After that, everything should be fine and you can reach the application at `http://localhost:4000`.